Top of page

 Sexual assault is never the responsibility or fault of the person who has been assaulted.
 It’s a misuse of power and it violates personal boundaries.

-Sexual assault is often perpetrated by someone known to the victim.
+Sexual assault is a crime and is often perpetrated by someone known to them.
 Sexual assault can happen to anyone of any age, gender, cultural background, sexual orientation or religious belief.

 Consent is a free and voluntary agreement to an action or arrangement.